Four Thirds to Micro FT adapters

 |Check current offers||ebay |

 FT adapters come in different colors to match the camera and/or lens used.
 The original adapter from Olympus (the MMF-1), for example, was silver-colored, while the subsequent MMF-2 and MMF-3 are black.
-Some third party suppliers offer their adapters in both silver and black, so that the customer has the free choice.
+Some third party suppliers, such as Viltrox, offer their adapters in both silver and black, so that the customer has the choice.
 Another difference is the material that the adapters are made from.
-Plastic adapters often weigh only half as much as those made out of metal, while the latter provide a reassuring heft (although there have been no reports to date of plastic adapters breaking).
+Plastic adapters often weigh only half as much as those made out of metal, while the latter provide a solid feel (although there have been no reports to date of plastic adapters breaking).

 FT adapter FAQ

 Can the Panasonic adapter be used with an Olympus camera?

 Yes, the 43 adapters are functionally interchangeable.
 A Panasonic adapter will work with Olympus cameras and lenses, and an Olympus adapter will function properly with Panasonic equipment.

 What is the difference between the Olympus MMF-2 and MMF-3 adapters?

 The MMF-3 features an O-ring on the camera side that makes it dust- and splashproof.

 Does the adapter change the maximum aperture or focal length of the lens?